-Section 78 report in respect of Kiwi Insurance Limited for 30 June 2020
+Section 78 report in respect of Kiwi Insurance Limited for 30 June 2021

-- a) The Appointed Actuary is Anne Lord, a Fellow of the New Zealand Society of Actuaries. - b) The Appointed Actuary has: - i.
-Determined the Policy Liabilities as at 30 June 2020. - The policy liabilities have been determined in accordance with the NZ Society of Actuaries Professional Standard for the determination of Life Insurance Policy Liabilities (PS20). - ii.
-Determined the Solvency Position as at 30 June 2020. - The solvency position has been determined in accordance with the "Solvency Standard for Life Insurance Business 2014", dated December 2014, issued by the Reserve Bank of New Zealand under the Insurance (Prudential Supervision) Act 2010. - c) The scope of the work was to provide a report in accordance with the NZ Society of Actuaries Professional Standard for the determination of Life Insurance Policy Liabilities and a solvency calculation determined in accordance with the "Solvency Standard for Life Insurance Business 2014", dated December 2014, issued by the Reserve Bank of New Zealand, incorporating amendments to November 2018.
-There were no limitations placed on the work. - d) The Appointed Actuary is an employee of Kiwibank and participates in the company staff bonus plan, which reflects the company financial performance.
-The Appointed Actuary has no other financial interest in the insurer. - e) The Appointed Actuary has obtained all information and explanations required by her. - f) In the Appointed Actuary's opinion and from an actuarial perspective: - i.
-The actuarial information contained in the financial statements for the year end 30 June 2020 has been appropriately included in those statements; - ii.
-The actuarial information used in the preparation of the financial statements has been used appropriately in those financial statements for the year end 30 June 2020. - g) In the Appointed Actuary's opinion and from an actuarial perspective, Kiwi Insurance Limited is maintaining the required solvency margin that applies under the "Solvency Standard for Life Insurance Business 2014" imposed under section 21(2)(b) of the Insurance (Prudential Supervision) Act 2010 as at 30 June 2020.
-This is reported on in Note 12 to the Financial Statements. - h) For the purposes of this solvency calculation the company is treated as having and being one statutory fund. - i) It is Kiwi Insurance's policy to seek the advice of the Appointed Actuary in respect of actuarial information and to adopt that advice in Kiwi Insurance's financial statements.
+- a) The Appointed Actuary is David Chamberlain, a Fellow of the New Zealand Society of Actuaries. - b) The Appointed Actuary has: - i.
+Determined the Policy Liabilities as at 30 June 2021. - The policy liabilities have been determined in accordance with the NZ Society of Actuaries Professional Standard for the determination of Life Insurance Policy Liabilities (PS20). - ii.
+Determined the Solvency Position as at 30 June 2021. - The solvency position has been determined in accordance with the "Solvency Standard for Life Insurance Business 2014", dated December 2014, issued by the Reserve Bank of New Zealand under the Insurance (Prudential Supervision) Act 2010. - c) The scope of the work was to provide a report in accordance with the NZ Society of Actuaries Professional Standard for the determination of Life Insurance Policy Liabilities and a solvency calculation determined in accordance with the "Solvency Standard for Life Insurance Business 2014", dated December 2014, issued by the Reserve Bank of New Zealand, incorporating amendments to November 2018.
+There were no limitations placed on the work. - d) I am a principal of Melville Jessup Weaver Limited, a firm of consulting actuaries.
+As a consultant I charge for my time spent working for Kiwi Insurance in the Appointed Actuary role on a time and cost basis.
+The Appointed Actuary has no other financial interest in the insurer. - e) The Appointed Actuary has obtained all information and explanations required by him. - f) In the Appointed Actuary's opinion and from an actuarial perspective: - The actuarial information contained in the financial statements for the year end 30 June 2021 has been appropriately included in those statements; - ii.
+The actuarial information used in the preparation of the financial statements has been used appropriately in those financial statements for the year end 30 June 2021. - g) In the Appointed Actuary's opinion and from an actuarial perspective, Kiwi Insurance Limited is maintaining the required solvency margin that applies under the "Solvency Standard for Life Insurance Business 2014" imposed under section 21(2)(b) of the Insurance (Prudential Supervision) Act 2010 as at 30 June 2021.
+This is reported on in Note 14 to the Financial Statements. - h) For the purposes of this solvency calculation the company is treated as having and being one statutory fund. - i) It is Kiwi Insurance's policy to seek the advice of the Appointed Actuary in respect of actuarial information and to adopt that advice in Kiwi Insurance's financial statements.